 However, if needed, at-home appointments and other hearing healthcare services can be done in the comfort of your own home for no extra cost if needed.

-Our network of over 200 audiologists across the UK means we can usually arrange home visits within your local area.
-This is particularly valuable if you have mobility issues, transport difficulties, or simply prefer the convenience of care at home.
+Our network of over 200+ audiologists across the UK means we can arrange home visits within your local area.
+This is particularly valuable if you have mobility issues, transport difficulties, or simply prefer the convenience of care at home, rather than in a clinic.

 Do not spend hundreds of pounds without getting a second opinion from us.